dqrkk/FCSC_2023/web/Salty_Authentication/README.md

 <img alt="Extract php function documentation" src="php_extract.png">

 With this function we can control a number of variables in the script.

 This allows us to submit, via a GET request, the $password and $salt parameters.

 First, we will try to know the length of the hostname returned by the gethostname() function.
-To do so, we just have to submit an empty $salt, and iterate on the length of $password until the message 'Wrong password!
+To do so, we just have to submit an empty $salt, and iterate on the length of $password until the message 'Wrong password'

 ```console
 dqrkk$ for i in {1..100}; do response=$(curl -s "https://salty-authentication.france-cybersecurity-challenge.fr/?salt=&password=$(python -c 'print "A" * '$i'')") && [[ "$response" == *"Wrong password"* ]] && echo "Password length: $i"; sleep 2; done